DipikaPawar12/travoyager-travel-recommendation-/README.md

   ```
   python3 manage.py runserver
   ```

-- Name and Password both for the SuperAdmin of the website is <strong>superadmin</strong>
+- All the necessary document are uploaded in the [folder](https://github.com/DipikaPawar12/travoyager-travel-recommendation-/tree/main/reports) for developing the software

 Licensed under the [MIT License](LICENSE).